IslandViewPTA/islandview-pta-site/content/news/2020-10-newsletter.md

 * **4:** Students back to school

+## JOIN Today!

+## Are YOU Able to [**DONATE**](https://www.islandviewpta.org/donate)?

+If you are able, please consider [donating](https://www.islandviewpta.org/donate) to the Island View PTA so that we can continue to support the Island View staff and students as much as possible.
+Thank you!!

+You can also help by selecting Island View PTA as your charity of choice in [Amazon Smile](https://smile.amazon.com "Amazon Smile")!
+Once you have it set up, you just shop as you normally would, and Amazon will automatically donate .05% of your purchase total to us!
+Super easy and it means a world of difference to our staff & students!
+Thank you for your support!

 **Questions?
 Please feel free to contact us any time!**

 PTA President - Meg Mourning – [president@islandviewpta.org](mailto:president@islandviewpta.org)